-Bobby Berger, a 67-year-old former policeman who lost his job for performing extracurricular blackface shows in the 1980s, is reviving his alter ego for a fundraiser for the "Baltimore 6," the six officers charged with 25-year-old Freddie Gray's murder.
+Bobby Berger, a 67-year-old former policeman who lost his job for performing extracurricular blackface shows in the 1980s, is reviving his alter ego for a fundraiser for the "Baltimore 6," the six officers charged in 25-year-old Freddie Gray's death.
 Berger impersonates Al Jolson, a performer from almost a century ago, who was known most notably for his character "Mammy," performed in blackface.

 The event, originally scheduled for Nov.
 1 at Michael's Eighth Avenue in Glen Burnie, Maryland, was canceled by the venue after public censure, but Berger still intends on hosting the fundraiser and is looking for another venue, Berger told Mic, alleging he has sold 600 tickets.

 "I wanted to organize this because in the early '80s I was fired, hired and fired again and I've been in their position, without a paycheck or benefits, and due to that fact I wanted to help them," Berger told Mic over the phone.